Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

 Final Thought on Amazon DSP targeting

 Amazon offers a host of targeting options to DSP advertisers to display their ads to a large number of people at different stages of the buying journey.
-We hope that this guide has given you some clarity on which targeting type you should be using for different types of DSP ad campaigns in your overall advertising funnels.
+We hope that this guide has provided you with clarity on which targeting type you should use for different types of DSP ad campaigns in your overall advertising funnels.

 Related Blogs